wevote/WeVoteServer/README_API_INSTALL.md

     $ brew install automake
     $ brew install libtool

+#### “libGeoIP.so.1: cannot open..."
+On Amazon Linux (Fedora), if you get a “libGeoIP.so.1: cannot open shared object No such file or directory” error when you run WeVoteServer:

+    $ sudo vi /etc/ld.so.conf

+Add on a new line:

+    /usr/local/lib

+Then run:

+    $ sudo ldconfig

 ###  Run the command that downloads the GeoLite database from the WeVoteServer root folder (Where this README lives)